hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 manipulating the HTML lot throughout this project.
 Hand typing it gives you more familiarity with the code that you will be manipulating.

-Note however, if after you type, it out and it still does not work, feel free to copy and paste at that point because you will have gained the understanding of the code as you type it.
+Note however, if after you type it out and it still does not work, feel free to copy and paste at that point because you will have gained the understanding of the code as you type it.